mikewest/http-state-tokens/draft-west-http-state-tokens.md

 control points that can be triggered via a `Sec-HTTP-State-Options` HTTP response header, described in
 {{sec-http-state-options}}.

 ## No. Really.
-We have cookies already.
+We have cookies today.
 Why do we need this new thing?

 We do have cookies.
 And we've defined a number of extensions to cookies to blunt some of their sharper edges: the `HttpOnly` attribute, the `Secure` attribute, `SameSite`, prefixes like `__Host-` and `__Secure-`, and so on.
-Isn't that the right way forward?
-Shouldn't we just push developers towards these existing flags on the existing state management primitive?
+It's reasonable to suggest that pushing developers towards these existing flags on our existing state management primitive is the right way forward.

-This document's underlying assumption is that it's going to be easier to teach developers about a crazy new thing that's secure by default than it would be to convince them to change their `Set-Cookie` headers to include `__Host-name=value; HttpOnly; Secure; SameSite=Lax; Path=/`.
-A new thing resets expectations in a way that vastly exceeds the impact of explanations about the the four attributes that must be used, the one attribute that must not be used, and the weird naming convention that ought to be adopted.

-Moreover, it appears that we're collectively pretty bad at helping developers understand the risks that might lead them to adopt The Good Cookie Syntax(tm) above.
+A counterpoint is that we're collectively pretty bad at helping developers understand the risks that might lead them to adopt The Good Cookie Syntax(tm) above.
 Adoption of these features has been quite slow.
-Based on data gathered from Chrome's telemetry in March, 2019, cookies are set as
+The `Secure` flag, for example, has been around since at least 1997 {{RFC2109}}, and is hovering around 9% adoption based on data gathered from Chrome's telemetry in March, 2019.
+In that dataset, cookies' other properties are set as follows:
-follows:

 *   ~6.8% of cookies are set with `HttpOnly`.
 *   ~5.5% are set with `Secure`.